blitzes27/macos/terminal_plastic_surgery/README.md

 * **Terminal -> Settings -> Profile -> Text -> Change "@Font" -> Choose any of the Meslo  fonts i like MesloLGS NF**

 ### If you use iTerm2 app
-* **The script will auto configure iTerm2 but if it doesnt you can get the icons manually**
 * **iTerm2 -> Preferences -> Profiles -> Text -> Change Font -> Choose any of the Meslo  fonts i like MesloLGS NF**